You arrive on the scene: Check the scene for safety

 1. Position the heel of one hand on the center of the adult’s chest.
 Place your other hand on top.

 2. With your elbows locked and arms straight, lean over the adult and compress the chest at least two inches in depth 30 times.

 3. After the compressions, give breaths using a resuscitation bag attached to the trach.
 Gently squeeze the bag and give two breaths − just enough to make their chest rise.

 4. Continue with 30 compressions / two breaths, 30 compressions / two breaths, etc.

 a.
 Suction the trach tube.
 If the trach has an inner cannula, remove it and suction the length of the trach tube.

 b.
 Change the trach if it is plugged or dislodged.

 c.
 Give two breaths to the trach, using a resuscitation bag.

-Continue CPR until you see signs of life, another rescuer takes over for you or help arrives.
-If you witness a sudden collapse, call 911.
-No pulse, no breathing, begin CPR.
+Continue CPR until you see signs of life, another rescuer takes over for you, or help arrives.